roman-milk/roman-milk.github.io/surrounded.md

+===

- ****** Surrounded Ch.
-03 ****** byTheTalkMan© I knew deep down, when it came to it, my heart lied with Amanda.
+I knew deep down, when it came to it, my heart lied with Amanda.
 My wife.
 I married her for a reason.
 But those sluts, those evil, nasty, sexy sluts, they owned my body.
 They could play my body like an instrument.
 I knew better, but when I was around those women, and their lush bodies, my animal brain took over.
 I became something else when I was with them.
 I was truly the monster they created.
 I didn't like how far those sluts took me.

  I was being tugged in two directions.
 My heart with Amanda, my body with those two whores.
 The prize was my soul, and I was terrified where it would end up.